reaial/visual-argument-2021spring/README.md

 # Project 2: Visual Argument / Rhetorical Collage
- "America Wasn't Made For Me
+ "America Wasn't Made For Me"

   This is a low image juxtaposition so that you can have a larger impact.
 Just by the images, and the editing tools I used.
+While I also took the one word that we are all supposed to have.
+Since we all live in America.

 Your task in this unit is to **make a rhetorical claim through the juxtaposition of images and text.** It's kind of a collage, but a collage with an argument to make.
 In assigning this, I have two main goals for you: (1) to learn how to ethically obtain images and edit them using digital tools, and (2) to explore the affordances of still images as a medium, and especially their ability to _direct attention_ and _help make ideas memorable_.